4 Reasons Why a Personal Injury Lawyer Will Not Take Your Case

 Nevertheless, many cases are turned down because the potential client appears to be looking to select the attorney based upon the feedback they receive on the value of the case.

 It is almost impossible for an attorney to give a client a value of the case before the attorney knows all of the facts including the insurance coverage available by the defendant.
 Victims should be wary of attorneys placing a value on a claim after the first consultation.

 Further, if you have been “released” or “dropped” from another law firm the attorney will think twice about the case from either a liability perspective or an unreasonable expectation perspective.

 Personal injury attorneys take cases on a contingency fee basis.
 This requires the lawyer to make a business judgment on each case they agree to handle.

 Factored into that business judgment is such things as, the amount of time that the attorney expects to spend on the case, the cost out of pocket for the attorney to develop the case, and the expected fee.

 The attorney must consider whether the time effort and money are “worth it” for the attorney to handle.
 The more experienced and successful the attorney the higher that number becomes.

 To put this in perspective, defense attorneys are paid by an hourly rate for each minute they spend on a matter.
 The client also must pay upfront all of the case expenses and the defense attorney gets paid whether they win or lose the case.

 Another situation that proves difficult is when the personal injury victim has substantial injuries and also huge hospital obligations for the treatment.
 This can come into play when the available insurance to cover the damages is insufficient and the hospital would receive the first money out of a case.

-In short, attorneys who handle personal injury cases on a contingency fee basis must be business people and accept or decline cases after considering how much time and money they must expend to move the case forward balanced against the fee that they expect to receive should they be successful and the risks in the case.
+In short, attorneys who handle contingency fee personal injury cases must be business people and accept or decline cases after considering how much time and money they must expend to move the case forward balanced against the fee that they expect to receive should they be successful and the risks in the case.